jsmarier-courses/project-1-teanaaverbeck/submission-message-soumission.md

 11. I changed all items with the class Location to the font size larger
 12. I changed all items with the class Location to the same color as the explore bar #131359
 13. I changed the font weight to the fig caption to thin
+14. I changed the top menu hover to #665589 shade of purple
+15. I changed the current page link background color to #b183ce shade of purple
+16. I changed the top menu background color to #190835 shade of purple
+17. I changed the logo background color to #190835 shade of purple
+18.